prashant3863/prashant3863.github.io/_posts/2024-01-24-elegance-in-simplicity.md

 Being a devops engineer in the past life most of my development revolved around writing shell script or backend services in Rails.
 Now with Shovel we need to create a bunch of MVPs and PoCs.
 Being in the Lofi and decentralised space, most of the code needs to run on client side and hence require JavaScript.

 Early last year, I started learning javascript development.
-I personally subscribe to the "start and then learn" philosophy Whenever I looked for a place to start learning js, React just pops out of nowhere.
-It felt like React is synonymous to frontend development.
+I personally subscribe to the "start and then learn" philosophy.
+Whenever I looked for a place to start learning js, React just popped out of nowhere.
+It felt like React was synonymous to frontend development.
 Everyone want you to just use 'create-react-app' and start making changes to the file.

 Don't get me wrong, I love how easy it was to get started.
 But I also feelt a level of opaqueness around what was happening inside the guts of the machine.
 I found yourself learning the quirks of the framework rather than building an understanding from first principles.